Malaysia prepares for ‘hands-on’ king as Johor Sultan takes the throne

 “It is very likely that at some point, he will be called upon to adjudicate as to which side would have a more solid command of parliament,” Malaysian political analyst Oh Ei Sun told Al Jazeera.
 “It could happen any time.”

-Sultan Ibrahim Sultan Iskandar, 65, will be installed as the 17th Yang di-Pertuan Agong in a ceremony in Kuala Lumpur on Wednesday, which will be broadcast live on state television.
+Sultan Ibrahim Sultan Iskandar, 65, was installed as the 17th Yang di-Pertuan Agong in a ceremony in Kuala Lumpur on Wednesday, which was broadcast live on state television.

 He will serve for five years as part of Malaysia’s unique system of rotational monarchy under which the country’s nine hereditary rulers take turns to be the Yang Di-Pertuan Agong, or He Who is Made Lord.